 FoodSpend offers valuable insights on what Canadian households are buying from grocery stores and restaurants.
 This database provides current estimates of annual expenditures for approximately 300 variables of food-related purchases and is produced with household income data from DemoStats and is based on Statistics Canada’s Food Expenditure Survey.
 Users can gain valuable insights on what Canadian households are buying from grocery stores and restaurants—everything from specific vegetables, meat and fish products to meal types like lunches and dinners.
 Users can analyze potential expenditures by both average dollars per household and total dollars spent for any geographic level— from all of Canada to small custom-defined trade areas—regardless of where the consumer made the purchase.

-Below you will find a video (3:49 mins) that covers product details, sources, methodology, applications and key questions about this product.
-Watching this video will provide you with an overview of the product and give you some ideas for how it can be used in your own work.
+Below is a video (3:49 mins) that covers product details, sources, methodology, applications and key questions about this product.
+Watching this video will provide you with an overview of the product and give you some ideas for how it can be used in your work.

-Following the video, there are some additional resources linked for your reference: release notes, variable list, metadata, and technical document.
+Following the video, there are some additional resources linked for your reference: release notes, variable lists, metadata, and technical document.

 Note: The video contains information on both FoodSpend and HouseholdSpend.
 If you are only interested in FoodSpend, we recommend you watch between 2:07 - 3:49 mins.